Amfeon/vue3-boilerplate/README.md

 # Vue 3 boilerplate for rapid start.

-This is a very common Vue template with installed eslint and prettier.
-You need to use Node ^20.9.0
+This is a very common Vue template with installed base Vue's ecosystem, eslint and prettier.

+You need to use Node ^20.9.0.

 ## Stack